 When this is all over, I pray that the world will be changed for the better.
 I believe that many minds have been convinced to change for the better.
 I don’t think we will ever take life for granted ever again.
 As there became a time in our generation where life was not normal.
 I will remember this as bearing witness to the world falling apart in front of me but coming together beautifully again.
 We are resilient.
 However, a nation that stands together will rise.
 But one divided will fall.
 This is a test from God.

-2020 Air Force band basketball CAB Christian Christianity club COVID-19 Darren Porche Easter featured holiday holy Jesus Christ journalism Lent M@SC news newspaper Observer Opinion podcast Porche resurrection sports Sterling College theatre Track volleyball Washington Weekend Sports womens
+2020 Air Force band basketball CAB Christian Christianity club COVID-19 Darren Porche dec2020 Easter featured golf holiday holy Jesus Christ journalism Lent M@SC movie movie review news newspaper Observer Opinion podcast Porche resurrection review soccer sports Sterling College theatre Track volleyball Washington Weekend Sports womens